jithsg/jithsg/README.md

 ### Hi there 👋
 # I'm Jithish, Ph.D., Member, IEEE

 Welcome to my GitHub profile!
-I'm Jithish, an enthusiastic researcher and engineer passionate about the intersection of technology and innovation.
+I'm Jithish, an enthusiastic researcher and ML engineer passionate about the intersection of technology and innovation.
 Currently, I'm exploring new frontiers in technology as a Research Fellow at the Singapore University of Technology and Design (SUTD).

 ## Education 🎓
 - **Ph.D. in Computer Science and Engineering** - Amrita Vishwa Vidyapeetham, India, 2021.